piky/devstack/doc/source/guides/single-machine.rst

 ``devstack/samples/local.conf``.
 Create ``local.conf`` as shown below to do the following:

--  Set ``FLOATING_RANGE`` to a range not used on the local network, i.e.
-   192.168.1.224/27.
-This configures IP addresses ending in 225-254 to be used as floating IPs.
--  Set ``FIXED_RANGE`` and ``FIXED_NETWORK_SIZE`` to configure the
-   internal address space used by the instances.
--  Set ``FLAT_INTERFACE`` to the Ethernet interface that connects the host to your local network.
-This is the interface that should be configured with the static IP address mentioned above.
 -  Set the administrative password.
 This password is used for the **admin** and **demo** accounts set up as OpenStack users.
 -  Set the MySQL administrative password.
 The default here is a random